 You can access the iteration’s Label page by going to the Labels button on the main platform sidebar menu and clicking on the Label name or by clicking on the context menu on the Label in any associated Story).

 The Label’s context menu on a Story card.
 The link icon will take you to that Label’s page.

 Once there, you can click the Stories tab to see the Table or Velocity View.
 To access the burndown, you can click or scroll down to the Reports tab.
 Hovering over chart will show you the Actual and Suggested number of completed Stories or Story Points you need in order to meet your goal of completing all committed Stories by the end of the iteration period.

 Reviewing Completed Iterations

 Many teams like to do retrospectives after an iteration and review past performance before setting their next iteration.
-You can review how your team performed and what they actually completed during the iteration period, by going to the Reports page and selecting your iteration period.
+You can review how your team performed and what they actually completed during the iteration period, by going to the Reports page.

 Does your team work in iterations?
 What is most helpful for you when you are planning one?
 When you are in one?
-Let us know!
-Oh, and if you are on a team looking for a new tool, check out Clubhouse!
+Let us know in the comments below!